Binary Options RegulationOverview of Regulatory Environment

 In regards to legal protections against scam investment companies, Cyprus actually maintains higher standards in fiduciary responsibilities than the United Kingdom, which does not yet operate in complete compliance of the MiFID.
 The OTC markets have always primarily been self-regulated, which is why there is very minimal binary options regulation in existence.
 Only recently has the regulatory platform to manage binary options been drafted out.
 Cyprus was among the first Eurozone members to have adopted legal classification for binary options.
 With this legal definition, regulatory authorities such as CySEC have become empowered to take action under the financial regulatory structure.

 Some binary options brokers, after receiving their license to be regulated by CySEC in Cyprus, will go on to register in other countries such as the United Kingdom or Germany.
 Some regulated brokers have taken their CySEC license and registered with BaFIN in France, or the FCA in this United Kingdom.
+For example, IQ Option has a CySec licence as well as a Consob one from the Italian regulators.
 These actions only service to create an added position of registration.
 A brokerage is not required to register with multiple EU regulators in order to conduct business throughout the EU.
 Even so, it is always important for traders to verify that their chosen binary option brokers do hold a license and that the license remains valid.

 Sign up with trading club today to receive the best regulated Binary Option Broker deals, it’s completely FREE, please fill in your details below: